schnaible/schnaible.github.io/about.markdown

 ## About Me

-I am a recent graduate from Sonoma State with a B.S. in Computer Science and a minor in Philosophy.
-I am interested in a variety of things from Data Science to Game Development.
-Currently on the job hunt and open to any kind of work available.
-Most of my programming experience is in C++ and Python.
-I have also developed a couple websites, such as this one that you're on.
+My name is Kyler,  I'm currently working on a site with various tools, such as a decision maker, coin flip, and dice roll.
+I am also reviewing some Data Science and Machine Learning principles for a potential project.
+I am currently employed as a Quality Assurance Engineer and have a B.S. in Computer Science and a minor in Philosophy.
+I hope to return back to university and get a Masters (or higher) in a related field.

 ## Personal

-Outside of my professional life I enjoy playing many video games.
-I'm currently playing a lot of Final Fantasy XIV and FFVII.
-I really enjoy working with ceramics and have made pieces from Spirited Away and Legend of Zelda.
-I have not been able to touch clay in quite a while, so I hope that's something I can get into again soon.
+I am planning on doing a full playthrough of Chrono Trigger (DS) because I never finished my first time playing the game.
+I've recently made it to Post-Shadowbringers in FFXIV!
+I haven't made a lot of time recently for other hobbies, but I may look into starting a couple of shows.

 ## Here are some projects that I have worked on.